-There is something special about the unapologetic navy grunt who spews profanity through his words but has a heart of gold.
-His capacity for empathy and his understanding of the value of time in a human’s life far outweighs his outwardly crass behavior and lack of sophistication.
-How he tries to distance himself from the unfortunate young man shows on Nicholson’s face.
-We can feel his anguish as he desires to set the man free but also beats him up when he tries to escape.
+The observational quality found in the storytelling methods enhances Nicholson’s subdued charm.
+In fact, his character’s capacity for empathy and understanding of the value of time in a human’s life far outweighs his outwardly crass behavior and lack of sophistication.
+We can feel Billy’s anguish as he desires to set the man free but also helplessly beats him up when he tries to escape.

-The role of an anti-hero truly suits Jack Nicholson.
-He has the ability to replicate every human emotion with equal earnestness and intensity.
-And this leads to his characters becoming multi-dimensional.
+It’s well-known that anti-hero roles truly suit Jack Nicholson.
+He has the ability to replicate every human emotion with equal earnestness and intensity, which makes his characters all the more multi-dimensional.
 A goody-two-shoes hero was never his style.
 And this movie hammers in that fact.
 Five Easy Pieces is an amazing drama film directed by Bob Rafelson.
 It tells the story of a broken and wounded man who works as a driver in the California oil fields.
 His personality is volatile and completely unpredictable.
-And that unpredictability is one of the greatest qualities of an actor.
 More often than not, audiences can guess what a character is going to do in the next scene.
 And it is the actor’s job to hide that intention and add new layers to his character.
 This makes the character, as well as the film as a whole, more complex and interesting.

 In the movie, Nicholson plays the role of Bobby Dupea.
 He comes from a high-class family of musicians but has abandoned that life long ago.
-But soon, he gets in touch with his family again.
-Things get complicated from then on.
+Soon, he gets in touch with his family again.
+Things complicate then on.
 As the two aspects of his life intermingle, Bobby becomes more and more volatile.
 The growing frustration that gradually drives him towards reclusiveness and solitude is clearly visible in Nicholson’s performance.

 In this retro noir mystery directed by Roman Polanski, Jack Nicholson appears as a 1930s private eye named Jake Gittes.
 He is a man of few words.
-The personality of the character has almost been blended together with the period in which he resides.
-The retro jazz music that flows naturally defines his gait and persona.
-This allows Nicholson to showcase some of the underutilized shades of his brilliant acting.
+The character’s personality is almost reflective of the period in which he resides, allowing Nicholson to showcase some of the underutilized shades of his brilliant acting.
 His stoic disposition coupled with a naturally smooth style and a wardrobe that is almost reminiscent of Michael Jackson’s ‘Smooth Criminal’ creates a paradox in itself.
 It is subtly balanced and nuanced.
-The man has outdone himself with this movie.
 Jack pulled himself outside his comfort zone (if he even has one), and allowed himself to be dominated by his character.

 The movie in itself is laudable for its Oscar-winning screenplay by Robert Towne and a romanticized yet grounded recreation of a bygone era.
 It’s been hailed as one of the best American noir mysteries of all time by both critics and audiences alike.
 And Nicholson’s contribution plays a large part in its success.